MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/index.md

 ---
 layout: listing
 logo: github
+description: How to use an action to build and deploy a site to GitHub Pages
 ---
 # Deploy to GitHub Pages
-> How to use an action to build and deploy a site to GitHub Pages

 This section gives you choices over a GitHub Action that will add an output dirctory to `gh-pages` so you can serve your site on GitHub Pages site.

 These generic flows work for anything with an output directory, including: